The mixing conjecture under GRH: The main estimate for small

 be the local Rankin--Selberg integral, as in \eqref{defn-local-RS}.
 Then for all primes $p\nmid N$, we have

 Let

 Let $S$ denote the set of primes dividing $N$, as well as the archimedean place.
 Then

-As in the proof of Lemma \ref{lemma-triple-prod}, we may add in the local $L$-factors at primes in $S$, while incurring an $O_\epsilon(N^\epsilon)$ loss.
+As in the proof of Lemma \ref{lemma-triple-prod}, we may add in the local $L$-factors at primes in $S$, while incurring a $O_\varepsilon(N^\varepsilon)$ loss.
 We then apply the Hoffstein--Lockhart bound \cite{HL} and the Siegel bound on the denominator $L$-values.
 It remains to estimate the local integrals $\alpha_S$.
 When ${\rm Re}({\sf s})=1/2$, Proposition \ref{prop-local-RS-bound1} implies $\prod_{p^k\| N}\alpha_p\ll N^{-1/2}$, where we have made use of the Ramanujan bounds.
-We conclude the proof by estimating $\alpha_\infty$ with the help of Lemma \ref{lemma:first-arch-int} and Stirling's formula.\end{proof}
+We conclude the proof by estimating $\alpha_\infty$ using Lemma \ref{lemma:first-arch-int}.\end{proof}

 We now turn to bounding the level $K_0(N)$ toric period of the Eisenstein series.
-This bears some resemblence to \cite[Section 10]{DFI}.
-We state the result now in compact, ready-to-use form, but postpone the full statement and proof until Section \ref{sec:bounding-local-Tate}.
-Recall the Schwartz basis $\Phi_\chi^{(L,N,M)}$ from \S\ref{sec:global-sch-basis}.
+This bears some resemblance to \cite[Section 10]{DFI}.